-Today’s corporations continue to deliver new patented technologies at an ever-increasing pace, and IEEE is by far the most-cited publisher in new patents, according to recent studies by 1790 Analytics LLC.
+Today’s innovators deliver new technologies at an ever-increasing pace, and IEEE is by far the most-cited publisher in patents.

 IEEE leads patent citations

-The 2017 report by 1790 Analytics LLC examined patents filed with the U.S. Patent Office between 1997–2016 by the year’s 40 top-patenting organizations.
-The report revealed that IEEE journals and conference proceedings received over 430,000 (compared with 410,000+ last year) patent citations—more than three times the number of citations of any other publisher.
+The 2021 report by 1790 Analytics LLC examined patents filed with the U.S. Patent Office between 2001–2020 by the year's 50 top-patenting organizations.
+The report revealed that IEEE journals and conference proceedings received over 580,000 patent citations—more than three times the number of citations of any other publisher.

 The current 1790 Analytics LLC study shows that: